 Our general and administrative expenses have consisted primarily of salaries and other costs for employees serving in executive, finance, business development, and business operations functions, as well as professional fees associated with legal and accounting services, and costs associated with patents and patent applications for our intellectual property.
 In addition, during 2013 and early 2014, we established our core commercial organization that will help us prepare for the planned future launch of pimavanserin.
-We expect our general and administrative expenses to increase in future periods to support our planned development and commercial activities for pimavanserin and other product candidates.
+We are currently building our commercial launch infrastructure.
+We expect our general and administrative expenses to increase in future periods to support activities associated with our preparation for, and planned launch of, pimavanserin and our further development of pimavanserin in indications other than Parkinson's disease psychosis and the potential development of other product candidates.